Overview of Celo governance and how the network is managed using the stakeholder proposal process.

 Celo uses a formal on-chain governance mechanism to manage and upgrade the protocol such as for upgrading smart contracts, adding new stable currencies, or modifying the reserve target asset allocation.
-All changes must be agreed upon by Celo Gold holders using a weighted vote.
+All changes must be agreed upon by Celo Gold holders.
 A quorum threshold model is used to determine the number of votes needed for a proposal to pass.